Cardinale Stadium: Fort Ord and CSUMB era

+Monterey Bay FC era

+American second division soccer league USL Championship announced on February 1, 2021, that Monterey Bay FC would join for the 2022 league season.
+This announcement also shared that Monterey Bay FC would be playing on the campus of CSUMB, renovating the former Freeman stadium.
 Ground breaking for the stadium renovations took place on September 16, 2021.
 The team entered into a multi-year partnership with the Cardinale Automotive Group for the stadium naming rights.

 The stadium opened on May 7, 2022, when Monterey Bay defeated Las Vegas Lights FC 1–0 on a goal by Walmer Martinez in the 56th minute.
+The CSUMB women's and men's soccer teams would open their tenures at the stadium on August 25th and September 1st respectively.
+The newly renovated stadium hosted its first and so far only weekend of commencement ceremonies in May 2022, as CSUMB transitioned to hosting a single large ceremony at the Salinas Sports Complex starting in 2023.

+Monterey Bay FC established a development team in the amateur USL League Two in 2023.
+The team was primarily based in Salinas at Rabobank Stadium in their inaugural season, but played two of their six home matches at Cardinale Stadium.
+The next season MBFC2 would play four of their seven home matches in Seaside, with the rest in Salinas.
+Ahead of the 2025 USL League Two season, MBFC2 moved to Cardinale Stadium as their full-time home.
+The team departed League Two ahead of the 2026 season.

 In November 2023 the stadium hosted the 2023 California Collegiate Athletic Association Women's Soccer Championship, the first time CSUMB hosted the tournament in their two decades in the conference dating back to 2004.
 The stadium once again was host to the CCAA Soccer Championship, this time hosting both the men's and women's tournaments, the first time since 2019 that both events were hosted at the same venue.

 In March 2025 Monterey Bay FC and CSUMB announced a proposal for upgrades to the facilities in and around the stadium to allow the stadium to host more events.
-This includes permanent men's and women's locker rooms, which would allow for Monterey Bay to potentially field a team in one or both of the professional USL Super League or pre-professional USL W League.
+This includes permanent men's and women's locker rooms, which would allow for Monterey Bay to potentially field a team in one or both of the professional USL Super League and pre-professional USL W League.

+A new tenant was announced in early 2026, with Monterey Bay FC announcing a women's team set to play in the USL W League.
+Monterey Bay Sirens played their first regular season match on May 9, 2026, in a 1-1 draw with Stockton Cargo SC.